Shkodër: Name

-The city was first attested in classical sources as the capital of the Illyrian kingdom with the name Skodra (Ancient Greek: Σκόδρα, with the ethnonymic genitive Σκοδρινῶν "of the Skodrians", appearing on 2nd c.
-BC coins) and Scodra (Latin form).
+The city was first attested in classical sources as the capital of the Illyrian kingdom with the name Skodra (Ancient Greek: Σκόδρα, with the ethnonymic genitive Σκοδρινῶν "of the Skodrians", appearing on 2nd-century BC coins) and Scodra (Latin form).

-Although the ultimate origin of the toponym Σκόδρα Scodra is uncertain, the name is certainly pre-Roman.
-A Paleo-Balkan origin has been suggested, relating it to the kodër (definite form: kodra) 'hill', and codru '(wooded) mountain, forest', with the same root as the ancient toponym Codrio/Kodrion.
+Although the ultimate origin of the toponym Σκόδρα / Scodra is uncertain, the name is certainly pre-Roman.
+A Paleo-Balkan origin has been suggested, relating it to the Albanian kodër (definite form: kodra) 'hill', and Romanian codru '(wooded) mountain, forest', with the same root as the ancient toponym Codrio/Kodrion.

 The further development of the name has been a subject of discussion in Albanian historical linguistics.
-Some linguists treat the development from Illyrian Σκόδρα Skodra to Albanian Shkodra/Shkodër as evidence of regular development within the Albanian language.
-Others have argued that Albanian Shkodra/Shkodër fails to display certain known phonological changes that would have to have happened if the name had been continually in use in Proto-Albanian since pre-Roman times, based on the fact that */sk-/ consonant clusters are usually morphed into a */h-/, and not */ʃk-/, and o is morphed into a, not preserved.
+Some linguists treat the development from Illyrian Σκόδρα Skodra to Albanian Shkodra / Shkodër as evidence of regular development within the Albanian language.
+Others have argued that Albanian Shkodra / Shkodër fails to display certain known phonological changes that would have to have happened if the name had been continually in use in Proto-Albanian since pre-Roman times, based on the fact that */sk-/ consonant clusters are usually morphed into a */h-/, and not */ʃk-/, and o is morphed into a, not preserved.
 However, the phonetic changes sk > h and o > a occurred at an early stage of Proto-Albanian, because they regularly do not involve early Greek and Latin loanwords.
 Contacts of Albanian with Greek date back as early as the 7th century BC since the foundation of the Greek colonies on the Adriatic coast of Albania, hence those phonetic changes in Proto-Albanian certainly predate the foundation of Skodra (4th century BC) and the usage of its name.
 On the other hand, the o in Shkodër would postdate first contacts with Latin, because in the earliest Latin loanwords in Albanian the ŏ is rendered as u.
 The preservation of ŏ in the Albanian form is to be explained probably because Latin was the predominant language of the Adriatic coastal areas, naturally exercising a significant pressure and influencing the linguistic forms of the local toponyms in Albanian.
-Similar cases of this process can be seen in the old Albanian toponym Trieshtë, which evolved regularly through Albanian phonetic changes from Trieste, but which was recently replaced in Albanian under strong pressure from Italian into the current name Trieste; and the old Albanian toponym Gjenòvë, which evolved regularly through Albanian phonetic changes form Genova, also featuring the characteristic Albanian accent rule.
 Nevertheless, the Albanian toponym Shkodër certainly predates the end of the ancient Roman period.

 In modern times, the term was adapted to Italian as Scodra (/it/) and Scutari (/it/); in this form it was also in wide use in English until the 20th century.
 In Serbo-Croatian, Shkodër is known as Skadar (Скадар), and in Turkish as İşkodra.